 Current research suggests that males struggle with negative body image at levels equal to their female counterparts.
 The emphasis on muscularity and the physique promoted by culture and media poses a unique challenge.
 With that in mind, Student Counseling Services, in collaboration with Health Promotion and Wellness and the Department of Psychology, is offering ISU men and other individuals who are influenced by the hyper-muscular cultural ideal the opportunity to engage in the Body Project: More Than Muscles.
-This new program is designed to help male college students develop and maintain healthy body image.
+This new program is designed to help challenge the cultural ideal, and help students develop and maintain healthy body image.

-The Body Project: More than Muscles Facilitators:
+2022-2023 More than Muscles Facilitators

 Please note that requests for the Body Project or Body Project: More Than Muscles will not be accepted during Summer and Winter Break.
 The programs run during the Fall and Spring semesters only.
 Additionally, individuals with a history of an eating disorder should wait at least two years post recovery to participate in the program.